The Best Checking Accounts in Arizona of 2024

 Local and regional banks usually have their ATM networks concentrated in their local area.
 If you travel outside that area, you might have to rely on other banks’ ATMs.
 That can mean paying hefty fees.

 Conversely, national banks are easy to work with, regardless of how often or where in the country you travel.
-Their national networks of branches and ATM mean that you’ll never be far from an ATM or branch you can visit.
+Their national networks of branches and ATMs mean that you’ll never be far from an ATM or branch you can visit.

 What Kind of Account is Right for You?